-For Durham resident and certified nursing assistant Jonia Weaver, the upcoming U.S. election brings back heartfelt memories of giving birth to her son, Shaun, on Election Day in 2000.
+For Durham resident and certified nursing assistant Jonia Weaver, the upcoming U.S. election brings back heartfelt memories of giving birth to her son, Issac, on Election Day in 2000.

 Since that Nov.
 3, two decades ago, Weaver and her son have shared many Election Day moments together, and a trip to Washington, D.C., to see the inauguration of former President Barack Obama.

 “Voting together has become a family affair,” she said.
 “And, given the current racial climate, I reiterate to him the importance and value of fulfilling his civic duty.”